Independence Day (Young Justice): Development

 Young Justice is not based on the comic book series of the same name created by Todd Dezago and Todd Nauck and differs from it in some key ways.
 Wally West is featured as Kid Flash, rather than Bart Allen as Impulse.
 Dick Grayson, not Tim Drake, is also featured as Robin.
 The series features new versions of Aqualad and Superboy.
 The episode was the start of a new "young universe", in which Superman has only been around for about 10 years, the Justice League has existed for only 3–4 years, and Robin has been a sidekick the longest of the Young Justice team members.
 Executive producers Greg Weisman and Brandon Vietti said that their aim was to keep the show "young", "fresh", "contemporary", and "from scratch" from the first episode.
-Like other shows, the first episode does not show the character's origin story, which Brett Singer of The A.V.
+Like other series, the first episode does not show the character's origin story, which Brett Singer of The A.V.
 Club said was alright except in cases that involve updated versions of characters.

 Reception

 Matt of Comics Online said that the episode "easily lives up to the high expectations and standards that we would hope to see with any DC animated project".
 An IGN review gave the episode 7 out of 10 stars while complimenting the fights, visuals, and character interaction.
 R. J. Carter of The Trades said that the episode "sets a lot up in terms of character relationships that will provide a ton of fodder to explore in the upcoming series".
-A review on entertainment website ComicsAlliance, however, delivered a mixed verdict that highlighted large amounts of exposition and unoriginal characters as a drawback to the fledgling series, opining that "There was nothing in here that (isn't) done better elsewhere".
+Chris Sims of ComicsAlliance delivered a mixed verdict that highlighted large amounts of exposition and unoriginal characters as a drawback to the fledgling series, stating that "there was nothing in here that (isn't) done better elsewhere".

 For his work on the episode, character designer Phil Bourassa won an Emmy Award for Outstanding Individual Achievement in Animation in 2011.